Embrace Organic Psychology/GreenWave-54

 social and environmental well-being rather than deteriorating it.

-Any individual who invented a pill that produced these results would be
+Any individual who invented a pill that produced the life-unifying results, above, would be

 a billionaire.
 However, the pill can't be created as there is no known